marythought/advent/README.md

 ### Day 12
 Simple split on a regex expression that eliminates anything NaN (or a negative sign, which got me into trouble on my first attempt).
 Map the resulting array to integers and reduce them to a single sum.
 Still need to tackle the second part.

+### Day 14
+I really enjoyed this OOP Reindeer Olympics exercise.
+I created three classes, Reindeer, Track, and Race, where each reindeer is registered and instantiates a track, which tracks its progress in an array literal [x,x,x,x,x,x,Reindeer,x,x,x,x,x,].
+Reindeer's position can be recalled by calling an index search on the track.
+The track keeps track of whether a reindeer is flying or resting and how long it has been in that state, comparing it to the reindeer's required fly and rest times each second and advancing accordingly.
+Part 2 required adding a points property to class Reindeer and two new methods to find and set the lead reindeer, and run the new-format race, awarding points to the reindeer in the lead after each second.

 ### Day 16
 This is pretty ugly but I couldn't resist the opportunity to create a class Sue.
 Both assigning Sue's attributes and finding if she's a match desperately want for refactoring.